RobertGregg/CellularPotts.jl/README.md

   - Need to be clever about updating articulation points locally (is this possible?)
 - [ ] Don't loop through all of the cell borders when updating the GUI.
 - [ ] Use abstract typing (e.g. `AbstractVector` vs `Vector`) without creating type instability
+- [ ] Do we even need to track to total energy?